You're tuned to the most listened-to radio talk show in America.

 He started last night.

-The Democrats today are so craven in their demand for defeat.
+Again, the Democrats today are so craven in their demand for defeat.

-It is an incessantly increasingly loud demand for defeat.
+It is an incessantly, increasingly loud demand for defeat.

 They won't even support the president sending reinforcements to the troops on the ground, and they all at the same time claim that they support the troops.

-And frankly, not enough has been done uh outside of talk radio to expose their sabotaging, and that's exactly what has been going on.
+And frankly, not enough has been done outside of talk radio to expose their sabotaging, and that's exactly what has been going on.

 The Democrat Party has been sabotaging this war effort as soon as they felt comfortable making the move.